Villarrica, Paraguay: Hydrography

-Due to the particularly isolated location of Villarrica, there is no river that reaches its municipal territory.
+Due to the particularly isolated location of Villarrica, no river reaches its municipal territory.
 Instead, the city is irrigated by a network of tributary streams of the river Tebicuarymi.
 The type of drainage is centrifugal and good internal drainage in the urban area.
 There are springs that drain to the south, to a stream named Guarapo and this one drains to the Bolas Cuá stream basin.

 To the north there is a stream named Bobo that serves as the border with the town of Mbocayaty.
 Almost parallel to the Bobo stream, there is one of its tributaries called Mitay.
 Mitay stream which serves as the limit between Villarrica and Yataity.
 To the west there is a tributary of Mitay stream named Kaundy.
 Kaundy is the border between Villarrica and Félix Pérez.
-Both Kaundy and Bobo are tributaries to Mitay stream.
+Both Kaundy and Bobo are tributaries of Mitay stream.
 Mitay feeds into Tebicuarymi river to the northwest.

 Three streams in the urban area named Itacua, Carumbey and Ycuaangua feed into another stream named Yhu.
 Yhu is a tributary of Bolas Cua and its confluence is located in the hamlet of Caazapami to the southwest of the municipality.
 In the southeastern end of the municipal territory, in an area named 14 de Mayo, there is a stream named Remansito which is the limit between Villarrica and the town of Ñumí.
 The Remansito runs slightly to the southwest.
 The Ovie stream is located southeast of the municipality between the areas 14 de Mayo and Lemos and runs towards the southwest until it merges with the Remansito to form a new stream named Bolas Cua.
-The Bolas Cuá stream, initially runs to the southwest where it serves as the border between Villarrica and San Salvador.
+The Bolas Cuá stream initially runs to the southwest where it serves as the border between Villarrica and San Salvador.
 However, when crossing the area named Yhacamí (San Salvador) it takes the northwest and once again borders the territory of Villarrica (Caazapamí) where it serves as the border between Villarrica and the town of Borja.
 Bolas Cua ultimately feeds into Tebicuarymi river.